 DAP170 Java introduces the fundamentals of good object-oriented programming and design in Java from the beginning and makes use of pre-existing objects.
 It also introduces basic concepts of graphical interface programming with the Java Abstract Windowing Toolkit including Java applets to run over the Internet.
+This course may be used as a programming elective.
 3 credits Pre-requisite: DAP109.